top of page

 • Only digital files are accepted

-The entry fee is $10.00.
+The submission fee is $15.
 Fees are not refundable.
-If you are unable to pay the entry fee please let us know ( director@blackmountainarts.org) that you are requesting a scholarship.
+If you are unable to pay the entry fee please let us know ( submissions@blackmountainarts.org) that you are requesting a scholarship.
+It is important to us that no one is excluded from submitting because the submission fee is a barrier.

 Established in 2000, the Black Mountain Center for the Arts is a non-profit community arts center devoted to nurturing all art forms.
 Located in the old City Hall building, BMCA now supports a community theater, concerts, storytelling, dance, a free-standing clay studio, and 10 gallery shows a year.
 Just 20 minutes east of Asheville, Black Mountain is a thriving small town with dozens of restaurants, breweries, music venues, and shopping, all in proximity to retirement and vacation communities, two colleges, several retreat centers, and summer camps.